Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 # Introduction

-This part of the course will guide you through how you can create a secure client using C# and dotnet 8.
+This part of the course will guide you through how you can create a secure client using C# and .NET 9.
 We use the OAuth2 and OpenID Connect standards and the backend for frontend (BFF) pattern.

 The content is divided into four parts.
 Step one is by far the most work intensive